MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 ---
-title: Configure a Server Core installation of Windows Server with Sconfig.cmd
+title: Configure a Server Core installation of Windows Server 2022 with Sconfig.cmd
+description: In Windows Server 2022 you can use the Server Configuration tool (Sconfig.cmd) to configure and manage several common aspects of Server Core installations including networking configuration, domain membership, installation of updates, and operating system activation.
+ms.prod: windows-server
-description: Explains how to use Sconfig.cmd ms.date: 10/17/2017
+ms.date: 10/17/2017
 ms.topic: article
 ms.assetid: e6cac074-c6fc-46dd-9664-fa0342c0a5e8
-author: jaimeo
+author: Orin-Thomas
-ms.author: jaimeo
+ms.author: inhenkel
-manager: dongill
+manager: femila
-ms.localizationpriority: medium
 ---

 # Configure a Server Core installation of Windows Server 2022 with Sconfig.cmd